|

 The brisk morning stroll

-with your golden labrador
+with your golden labrador1

-5 The Sun is a 'tabloid' populist newspaper with a reputation for simultaneously appealing to the masses with sexual titillation and promoting right-wing politics.
+5 The Sun is a 'tabloid' populist newspaper with a reputation for simultaneously

 I hate you.